p-argento/uni/PROG/Python from Book.md

 **Raising exceptions**
 There are two possibilities
 1. use `raise` with known exceptions replacing the tuple of arguments
+	1. the first element is printed
+	2. the second element can still be accessed with `.args`
 2. create a new exception with classes (how?)
 An example of replacing the arguments
 ```